In a first for Amateur Radio in Australia, four Victorian

 Antennapalooza takes place on Saturday/Sunday, April 7 and 8.
 It is the first weekend after Easter and coincides with the middle of Victorian School Holiday time.
 Early starters can arrive on the Friday afternoon if they wish.
 The event will then run from the Saturday morning until the Sunday afternoon.
 Visitors may come for a day or stay for the weekend.
 Daylight Savings ends the week before, so it will get dark early.

-Participants can bring their tent or caravan if they intend to
+bring their tent or caravan if they intend to stay overnight.

 Do I book?